wolfgangj/okami/README.md

 I tried to make most obvious optimizations in the interpreter.
 For example, the dictionary is placed at the end of the memory area, so it doesn't interfere with cache utilization during long-running operations where no dictionary lookups are done anyway.
-The dictionary grows downwards and looks like this:
+The dictionary grows downwards (i.e. we search forward) and looks like this:

     Diagram of the dictionary structure
     ===================================